-The following items are calculated using formulae located in SOP No. 28 "Recommended Standard Operating Procedure for Using Advanced Weighing Designs" which is included in this edition as an appendix.
+The following items are calculated using formulae located in SOP No. 28 "Recommended Standard Operating Procedure for Using Advanced Weighing Designs" and in the NISTIR 5672 Supplementary Equations spreadsheet.
+SOP 5 and SOP 28 are included in this publication and the supplementary spreadsheets are available on the NIST OWM website.

-- s_r The standard uncertainty of the starting restraint in the first series. - s_w The within-process standard deviation. - s_b The between-time standard deviation for each particular series. - Effective densities for summation standards. - Effective cubical coefficients of expansion for summation standards.
+- $s_r$ The standard uncertainty of the starting restraint in the first series. - $s_w$ The within-process standard deviation. - $s_b$ The between-time standard deviation for each particular series. - Effective densities for summation standards. - Effective cubical coefficients of expansion for summation standards.